Chapter 33: A Redraw Cookbook

 Finally, Wimp_TextOp 2 is called – passing the flags, the text pointer and the x and y screen coordinates.
 An inset up is applied to the vertical coordinate, in a similar way that we did conditionally for the horizontal position.

-Returning to the redraw loop within results_redraw(), we have updated the code as follows.
+Returning to the redraw loop within results_redraw(), we have updated the code as seen in Listing 33.2.

 Before calling Wimp_TextOp 2, we need to set the colours which it will use.
 These can be changed at any point if we need multi-colour text, but since we are only using black text we set this at the start of the redraw code.
 The use of anti-aliased outline fonts means that we must set the foreground and background colours.
 We can use either Wimp_TextOp 0 or Wimp_SetColour for this purpose, which OSLib defines as follows; we have chosen to use the latter.